-When I started doing child evangelism meetings I was mainly concerned with program design, event themes, how to dramatize stories, how to capture children’s attention, suitable songs, object lessons, making it fun, prizes and competitions, crafts and games, and getting children saved.
+When I started doing child evangelism meetings, I was mainly concerned with program design, event themes, how to dramatize stories, how to capture children’s attention, suitable songs, object lessons, making it fun, prizes and competitions, crafts and games, and getting children saved.
 A theology of children’s ministry wasn’t even a consideration.
-That was until I came to the realization that good practice usually flows out of good theology.Good practice usually flows out of good theology Click To Tweet
+That was until I realized that belief and ministry are reciprocally shaped.Good practice usually flows out of good theology Click To Tweet

-Here are 10 succinct theological assumptions that frame children’s ministry:
+Here are ten succinct theological assumptions that frame children’s ministry:

-Children’s ministry should have a strong Christological focus.
+Children’s ministry should have a robust Christological focus.

 All we believe in, fight for and die for should be Jesus!
 Children’s ministry isn’t about good morality, good behaviour or good religion.
 That’s legalism.
 Nor is it about permissiveness or easy believism.
 That’s libertinism.
 It’s about a person.
 Not any person.
 Children’s ministry exists to embody Jesus.
 It’s helping children fix their “eyes on Jesus, the pioneer and perfecter of faith” (Hebrews 12:2) and know the One who is “the way and the truth and the life” John 14:6.